DouglasCandido/DouglasCandido/README.md

 # Douglas Cândido's place ![alt text](https://thumbs.gfycat.com/FrayedSeriousIchneumonfly-max-1mb.gif)

 ## Hi there 👋, welcome to my humble repositories.

-### Remember always to
-> take your time, don't live too fast.
+> Take your time, don't live too fast.
 Troubles will come and they will pass.
-### Remember those who helped you in your journey.
+>
 ### Remember the one who is above us all.

 - 🌱 I’m currently learning Web Development.